Abstracts should be relevant to the main meeting’s theme.

-Notices of poster acceptance and selection for Oral Presentations will be emailed to the submitting authors by April 1, 2018.
+Notices of poster acceptance, selection for Oral Presentations adn travel grant awardees will be emailed to the submitting authors by April 9, 2018.

 Submit each abstract as a Microsoft Word file (.doc or .docx) using Arial font in 12 point, one inch margins, in single line spacing, and justified alignment.
 Begin your abstract with the abstract title, author’s names, and author’s, affiliations.
 Underline the name of the presenting author.
 Abstracts should be structured and consist of no more than 300 words, and organized into four paragraphs labeled: Problem, Method of Study, Results and Conclusions.
 Please see sample formatting below.